akashmakam/MediSageAI/README.md

 - Government health portals
 - Peer-reviewed medical journals

 Users can input symptoms in natural language (e.g., _“I have a sore throat and fever”_).
-The chatbot responds with:
+The AI agent responds with:

 - Possible conditions
 - Urgency level